 A Trend Micro report from 2016 showed the company systems blocked around 80 million ransomware threats in the first part of the year.

-Another Symantec report from 2015 showed that the average sum demanded for ransom is $US679.
+Another Symantec report showed that the average amount asked for ransom in each attack was $1,077 in 2017.
 That doesn’t mean you will pay this amount every time your files are encrypted.
 It might be less or more, depending on your luck, or what you’re worth.

 Should You Pay Ransom?
 In Short: Please, Don’t!

 If you are considering paying ransom to get your files back, you might want to read the FBI guide to dealing with ransomware.
 The guide doesn’t explicitly advise whether to pay the ransom or not, but it does mention a few strategies to keep ransomware off your computer:

 - Have updated antivirus software and a pop-up blocker;

 - Make sure you have strong passwords and don’t click on suspicious links;